The Youth Opportunity DashboardTM is designed to turn data into systemic change.

 Definition:

-This milestone includes the phase of childhood from kindergarten through 8th grade.
-It includes key growth and proficiency metrics for reading and math content to ensure we can assess where there are gains to celebrate and opportunities to improve.
+This milestone relates to the phase of childhood from kindergarten through 8th grade.
+It includes key growth and proficiency metrics for reading and math content to assess where there are gains to celebrate and opportunities to improve.

 Rationale: